wingify/wingify.github.io/_posts/2014-06-13-fast-storage-with-rocksdb.markdown

 Next I started playing with opensource embeddable databases such as LevelDB, KyotoCabinet etc. Finally, I found about [RocksDB](http://rocksdb.org) which was based off LevelDB and was recently opensourced by Facebook at the time.
+For getting started with RocksDB I recommend you start with the examples that come part of the repo [examples](https://github.com/facebook/rocksdb/tree/master/examples).

 I read RockDB's [wiki articles](https://github.com/facebook/rocksdb/wiki), wrote some proof of concept code, joined their Facebook group and started asking